TOTAL BONUSES:

 Aren’t Quadpot and Placepot bets the same thing?

 Quadpot pools are often considered the same thing as Tote Placepot bets.
-In reality, there is a subtle difference.
+In reality, there is a subtle difference when wagering at sports betting exchanges.
 Placepot bets span the first six races of any event.
 By contrast, Quadpot bets only cover the third, fourth, fifth, and sixth races at any event.
 The definition of what is a quadpot states that you cannot place Quadpot bets on the first two races in an event.

 How are Tote prizes from Quadpot bets calculated?

-The Quadpot payout you can win is known as a dividend.
+The Quadpot payout you can win is known as a dividend and it does not contain offers.
 Of course, the easiest way to calculate what you will win is to use a Quadpot calculator.
 However, we can run you through the basics of Tote Quadpot returns here.

 • Once all bets have been made, the bookmaker will deduct 27% of all the wagers, with the rest forming a Tote jackpot.